berke-volkan/tonic/index.md

 title: Home
 layout: default
 ---
-# Hack Club Jekyll
+# Hack Your Club
-Remake of Hack Club theme using Jekyll!
+Launch you Club website easily with this theme!